-We all have goals – some short term, some long term, and all with varying levels of thought put into achieving them.
-As a twenty-something I am in a goal setting decade of life.
+We all have goals – some short-term, some long-term, and all with varying levels of thought put into achieving them.
+As a twenty-something, I am in a goal-setting decade of life.
 I have (culturally speaking) traditional goals: graduate college, land a full-time job, buy a house, and get married.
-Then there are my personal goals: traveling the world, getting in shape, waking up earlier, and learning to say “no” more to name a few.
-But I don’t want to talk focus on what your goals are, but rather why you want to achieve them.
+Then there are my personal goals: traveling the world, getting in shape, waking up earlier, and learning to say “no,” more to name a few.
+But I don’t want to talk focus on your goals, but rather why you want to achieve them.

 It’s important to know the reason you’re striving and working towards, well, anything.
 Is it because it’s what everyone else is doing?
 Because it’s what your family wants you to?
 Because you feel like you’re supposed to want these things?